Tuesday 7pm to 8pm.

-These steady runs for adults happen whilst the Steyning AC Juniors are training separately.
 We start at 7pm, and are done by 8pm.
-It is therefore a useful run for parents of our Juniors, as well as anyone who would like to get into running, or just join a social run each week.
+It is therefore a useful run for parents of our Juniors (who train separately at the same time), as well as anyone who would like to get into running, or just join a social group of runners each week.

-Tuesday sessions are social, not competitive, and there are runners of all speeds who attend.
+Tuesday sessions are not competitive, and there are runners of all speeds who attend.

 Thursday: 7pm to 8pm.

 Suitable for runners of all levels who are looking to improve their times, from 5km to Ultra-Marathon.

 Coached outdoor sessions around Steyning and the South Downs.
 Typically interval training – incorporating speed, resistance and technique.

 To get involved, book into a session and turn up in your run kit.
 Wear something light / reflective.
 Runners are welcome to join us for a few weeks before deciding whether they would like to become members.
 Runners must book before attending.
 This can be done here.

 Benefits of joining SAC:

 - Members of the West Sussex Fun Run League, with reduced cost entry for members for all 18 races.